 The use of calculators is allowed, and most colleges do not allow calculators above TI-86.
 A calculator is also built into the COMPASS test.

-Keeping these distinctive features of the test in mind, here's a list of COMPASS test tips and techniques that will help you ace the test.
+Keeping these distinctive features of the test in mind, here are some tips and techniques that will help you ace the test.

 - Dealing with the math section

 When you start your math section, try to double-check the answers you provide at the start of the test, and make sure you get them correct.
 This is because of the computer adaptive nature of the test.
-This tip scores the number one position of many COMPASS test tips shared by most test takers.
 Math section also requires disciplined practice.
 Practicing as much as possible for the math section is a sure fire way to success.

 - Dealing with pressure